Preferred Bank's (PFBC) CEO Li Yu on Q4 2016 Results - Earnings Call Transcript

 Don Worthington

-And then are you continuing to look for lenders in terms of expanding the staff?
+Okay, great, thanks.
+And then, are you continuing to look for lenders in terms of expanding the staff?

 Li Yu

 We have been growing by growing our personnel.
-The whole banks past [ph] history has been, always being able to attract talent and most importantly retaining the talent.
+The whole Bank's past history has been always, always being able to attract talent and most importantly retaining the talent.
 So this will be a continuous effects at least for the next several years.

 Don Worthington